-(d) Represents start-up costs associated with Aviara, a completely new boat brand in an industry category previously not served by the Company.
-We began selling the brand's first two models, the AV32 and the AV36, during the first and second quarters of fiscal 2020, respectively.
-We expect to begin selling one additional model, the AV40, in fiscal 2022.
-Start-up costs presented for fiscal 2020 are related to the AV36 and AV40 models.
-Start-up costs presented for fiscal 2019 are related to the launch of the Aviara brand and the three initial Aviara models which had not yet begun selling.

-(e) Represents lump sum severance payments and costs related to temporary continuation of healthcare benefits for certain laid off employees, in connection with the COVID-19 pandemic.
+Represents start-up costs associated with Aviara, a completely new boat brand in an industry category previously not served by the Company.
+Start-up costs presented for fiscal 2020 are related to the AV36 and AV40 models. (e) Represents lump sum severance payments and costs related to temporary continuation of healthcare benefits for certain laid off employees, in connection with the COVID-19 pandemic. (f)